zhangwanyue/sootWithLibs/README.md

 * Working directory: `/xxx/soot/test`(mine is `/home/vera/IdeaProjects/soot/test`)
 * after you run, result can be found at `xxx/test/sootOutput/Foo.jimple`.

-Congratulations, you have transfered java source code to jimple code!
+Congratulations, you have transferred java source code into jimple code!

 # how to compile this project: